schuckr53/SQL_Project_Data_Job_Analysis/README.md

 Taking a sample data set from Luke Barousse's SQL for Data Analytics course, I applied SQL querying to explore the different dimensions of data analyst jobs to understand more about hiring companies, role compensation, and related skills.

 # Background
 My drive to better understand the world of analytics led me to Luke's course material for learning SQL and other tools related to data analysis.
 Fortunately, this same SQL course included access to a large set of data on analyst roles and the relevant skills in today's job market.
-I had the chance to dive deeper on the topic and gain insight into making my own data-driven decision on what a career in data anlytics might look like, as well as the means to pursue it!
+I had the chance to dive deeper on the topic and gain insight into making my own data-driven decision on what a career in data analytics might look like, as well as the means to pursue it!

 The information is drawn from Luke's [SQL Course](https://www.lukebarousse.com/sql).
 The education I gained here is incredibly helpful while providing me the opportunity to quantify this knowledge with certification and additional resources to use on my own.

 ### The course works through the following questions, drawn from the data provided:

-1. What are the top-paying data anlyst jobs?
+1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?
 3. What skills are most in-demand for data analysts?
 4. Which skills are associated with higher salaries?